 In the US, in person sex therapy sessions generally range from $100 to $250 per hour.

 I know in the US and Canada, sometimes therapy can be covered by insurance.
 However, sex therapy feels like a grey area.
-Do ask, though!
+Do ask, though, and report back!

 Where can I find one?